Sentinel

 Recording doesn't capture actions

 Reload the extension from chrome://extensions/ and refresh the target page.
 The content script must be injected before recording starts.
+Check the header for a green "attached" indicator.

 Playback skips steps or fails